kytos/legacy/kytos/of.stats/README.rst

 straight forward: Just copy the ``kytos/of.stats`` directory to your napps directory.
 The default path is ``/var/lib/kytos/napps/``.

 .. note:: Please note that you should copy from the root of the napp (including
     the ``kyto`` folder).

-But if you are going to install the whole repository (with all napps) you don't have to worry about this.
-Because all napps will be copied into the napps folder during the installation process.
+If you are going to install the whole repository, with all napps, you do not have to worry about the above procedings, since all napps will be copied into the correct napps folder during the installation process.

 REST API
 ========